Professor Meg Morris

 Professor Christine East is Director of the Mercy Health ARCH, and is a Professor of Nursing and Midwifery at Mercy Health and La Trobe University.
 She is a member of the Perinatal Society of Australia New Zealand (and a past president), the Australian College of Nursing, the Australian College of Midwifery and the External Review Group for World Health Organisation Recommendations (maternity).
 She has led randomised controlled trials of fetal monitoring during labour, is an investigator on the National Health and Medical Research Council's Stillbirth Centre of Excellence and an investigator on two project grants.
 She also conducts numerous systematic reviews.
 She has over 100 publications and is based at the Mercy Hospital for Women and Werribee Mercy Hospital.

-Professor David Edvardsson
+Associate Professor Kristina Edvardsson

 Professor Della Forster